cjharris18/cjharris18/README.md

-### Hi there, I'm Chris: (cjharris) 👋
+### Hi there, I'm Chris Harris 👋

 ## I'm a Hacker and Developer:
-- 🎓 Cyber Security Student at the University of Warwick.
+- 🎓 BSc Cyber Security Student at the University of Warwick.
-- 📜 GCIH Holder.
+- 📜 GCIH Holder (2020).
 - 💻 Cyber Discovery Elite 2020 Participant.